brucezztong/ZZTong-Prefabs/README.txt

 surrounded by Farms, but Cities are surrounded by Houses.
 If you don't like that, then change the rwgmixer.xml file in this modlet.

-WORLD EDITOR:
+NITROGEN AND KINGGEN:

+Nitrogen and KingGen are no longer supported because they do not support features such as Tiles and Parts.
+An A19 version of this modlet should still work if you're playing an A19 version of 7D2D and use those map generators.

+WORLD EDITOR AND MAP MAKERS:

 If you have already made a map and plan to place these POIs by hand then be aware that I make extensive use of Parts.
-Manual placement does not know about Parts, so you run the risk of ending up with a POI that is missing content.
+Manual placement via the World Editor does not know about Parts, so you run the risk of ending up with a POI that is missing content.
 That content can include loot.
 This is an A20 reality.
-I have no idea if A21 will include more widespread support for Parts.
+I have] no idea if A21 will include more widespread support for Parts.

-CONFLICTS: (CompoPack)
+COMPOPACK:

 These POIs are also contributed to the CompoPack.
 If you are also using the CompoPack then you have a choice to make: